pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

 The origin of the myth: the Teletype
 ------------------------------------

-When you act as Neo from Matrix by popping up a fancy green terminal to impress your friends around (what do you mean, "nobody does that"?), you are actually playing with the legacy of a very old device, that surely not much of you have even seen in your life: the Teletype.
+When you act as Neo from Matrix by popping up a fancy green terminal to impress your friends around (what do you mean, _"nobody does that"_?), you are actually playing with the legacy of a very old device, that surely not much of you have even seen in your life: the Teletype.

-## The lengendary object
+## The legendary object

 {% img/linux/teletype.jpg %}

 Do you see this beauty in the picture?
 That's a Teletype.
 A Creed & company model 7.
-And speaking about Teletype models, I can tell you that there are countless, built by different companies.
-The history of Teletype finds its roots in first experimentations late 19th century, but truly began in the 20s and find an end in the 70s, when Fax where good enough to replace them.
+And speaking about Teletype models, I can tell you that there are countless of them, built by many different companies.
+The history of Teletype finds its roots in first experimentations in the late 19th century, but truly began in the 20s and find an end in the 70s, when Fax where good enough to replace them.

 A teletype is basically a machine that sends the letters you typed to the keyboard through electric signal to another machine or network, and prints (literally prints, on a paper!) letters received through the reception cable.
 Obviously, the different models evolved with time to offer more features and performances: